-Site Access: The site can be accessed by taking the Coal Canyon Road exit off Interstate 80 just north of Lovelock.
+Site Access: The site can be accessed by taking the Coal Canyon Road exit off Interstate 80 north of Lovelock.
 Continue east on Coal Canyon Road for approximately 15 miles and turn south on Iron Mine Road.
 After approximately 2.5 miles, turn east on the paved road leading to the mine entrance.

-General Description: The Thomas Mine Project is a mining and physical separation facility intended to recover iron from existing stockpiles from historic mining activity in the area and open pit mining of new ore.
+General Description: The Thomas Mine Project is a mining and physical separation facility intended to recover iron from existing stockpiles from historic mining activity in the area, and open pit mining of new ore.
 The Thomas Mine Project is permitted as a physical separation facility and, as such, no chemicals are permitted to be used or stored at the facility.
-Zephyr Minerals, Inc. (Permittee) will process up to 4,000,000 tons of ore per year.
-This is an increase from the existing permit that authorizes a process rate up to 36,500 tons per year of ore recovered only from the existing stockpiles.
+Zephyr Minerals, Inc. (Permittee) is authorized to process up to 4,000,000 tons of ore per year.
 The facility is required to be designed, constructed, and must be operated and closed without any discharge or release in excess of those standards established in regulation, except for meteorological events which exceed the design storm event.